NarakuF/human-pose-synthesis/README.md

 ## Requirements
 Install all dependencies in `requrements.txt`.

+pytorch-ssim(<https://github.com/Po-Hsun-Su/pytorch-ssim>) should also be cloned for cgan training.

 ## Contents
 * `data`: processed MPII csv data.
 * `model`: implementation of various neural networks, including annotation classifier, and conditional GAN.